-• The Service Company is listed as an affiliate company in the Affiliate Transaction section for the services it provides to NSPM.

-- The Service Company and all other companies in the Xcel Energy Inc. holding company system of companies are included in the Corporate Organization to provide a listing of all affiliates of NSPM. - The Service Company is also referenced in the Cost Assignment and Allocation Process section because this section covers processes that may cross multiple legal entities.
+- The Service Company is listed as an affiliate company in the Transaction with Affiliates section for the services it provides to NSPM. - The Service Company and all other companies in the Xcel Energy holding company system of companies are included in the Corporate Organization section to provide a listing of all affiliates of NSPM. - The Service Company is referenced in the Cost Assignment and Allocation Process section because this section covers processes that may cross multiple legal entities.